When to See an Infectious Disease Specialist

 What is PrEP?

 PrEP stands for pre-exposure prophylaxis.
 It is a daily medication that prevents HIV infection in people who are at higher risk.
 PrEP is highly effective when taken as prescribed, reducing the risk of HIV infection by more than 99% in people who take it consistently.
-You may contact our office directly for PrEP services without a physician referral.
+PrEP and other new patient services require a physician referral to our office.
 We provide confidential, compassionate care for all patients seeking HIV prevention.

 What is infusion therapy?